 Numerator

 Number of hypertensive patients, managed by the district hospitals following standardised disease management protocols, who have their blood pressure under control.
-The World Health Organisation (WHO) definition will be used to define the blood pressure is under control.
+The WHO definition will be used to define the blood pressure is under control

 Denominator